 6. Are Standing Desks Worth It?

-I believe so.
-After switching from a regular sit-down desk, I honestly haven’t looked back.
+Yes.
+After switching from a regular sit-down desk, I haven’t looked back.

 7. Which Accessories Should I Buy For My Stand-Up Desk?